xibosignage/xibo-manual/source/en/media_module_weather.md

 # Weather

+#### Please note: The Open Weather API is supported from v2.2 and later.

 The Weather Widget provides current daily weather forecasts worldwide using a service called [Open Weather Map](https://openweathermap.org/) as a source of weather data.

 {nonwhite}